Davidson Impact Fellows

 About Davidson Impact Fellows

-Building on Davidson’s strong commitment to civic engagement, we have launched the Davidson Impact Fellows (DIF) program.
-This fellowship initiative enables recent Davidson graduates (including international) to work with organizations that address critical social needs in health, education, and the environment.
+Building on Davidson’s strong commitment to civic engagement, the Davidson Impact Fellows (DIF) program enables recent Davidson graduates (including international) to work with organizations that address critical social needs in health, education, and the environment.

 Through their work, fellows develop understanding of the challenges and efforts that are a part of bringing social change to our communities.
 While working in nonprofit agencies with direct supervision from high-level leaders, fellows create and implement solutions to some of the most urgent problems our society now confronts.
 Fellows take on substantial projects for their respective non-profit organizations to contribute to their efforts in a meaningful way.
 Learn how to become a Davidson Impact Fellow and the application process.